In this article, we discuss the most important types of lighting and some common lighting techniques used in every hotel.

 Wall lighting is the art of mounting light fixtures to a wall in an aesthetically pleasing way.
 It is another flexible lighting system where the choice of light bulb is mostly irrelevant to the effectiveness of the process.

-The most common type of wall lighting comes in the form of wall sconces.
-These are small-sized light bulbs, covered by a stylish fixture, often used for ambient lighting.
+The most common type of wall lighting is wall sconces.
+These are small-sized light bulbs covered by a stylish fixture, often used for ambient lighting.
 Wall sconces are a great excuse to mount decoration pieces inside your house.
-Wall lighting fixtures are typically limited to accent lighting but with enough fixtures, you can use them for ambient lighting as well.
+Wall lighting fixtures are typically limited to accent lighting, but with enough fixtures, you can use them for ambient lighting as well.

 Suspension Lighting

 Suspension lighting is an overhead lighting style that uses ceiling-mounted fixtures hanging from sturdy cables.
-It is particularly suited to high-ceiling rooms and encompasses a broad range of fixtures.
-Suspension lights are often suspended from thin barely visible cables to give the illusion of floating light fixtures.
+It is particularly suited to high-ceiling rooms and encompasses many fixtures.
+Suspension lights are often suspended from thin, barely visible cables to give the illusion of floating light fixtures.

 Pendant lights are the most popular example of the suspension lighting style.
-Pendants are unique customizable light fixtures that can match almost every surrounding.
+They are unique, customizable light fixtures that can match almost every environment.
 Their flexibility and versatility allow them to be deployed in homes, restaurants, hotels, etc. Pendant lighting is particularly suited to task lighting for dining areas.

-Other examples of suspended light fixtures include track lighting, chandeliers, and light bars.
-Hotel owners use these light fixtures as a means to differentiate themselves from competing hotels.
-Soft light from pendants hanging over a dining area helps elevate the mood and atmosphere of your night out.
+Other suspended light fixtures include track lighting, chandeliers, and light bars.
+Hotel owners use these light fixtures to differentiate themselves from competing hotels.
+Soft light from pendants hanging over a dining area helps elevate the mood and atmosphere of a night out.

 Chandeliers

-Chandeliers are the epitome of luxury and opulence, something that screams rich and premium.
-So it should come as no surprise that hotels have a long history of using large bombastic chandeliers for their lobby lighting design.
+Chandeliers are the epitome of luxury and opulence, which screams rich and premium.
+So, it should be no surprise that hotels have a long history of using large bombastic chandeliers for their lobby lighting design.

-Chandeliers are one of the first things you will notice when entering a hotel lobby.
-So it must leave a good impression on the customers.
-Some hotels have chandeliers that are larger than an entire room, a massive and intricate design of glass and light.
+Chandeliers are one of the first things you will notice when entering a hotel lobby, so they must leave a good impression on customers.
+Some hotels have chandeliers larger than an entire room, massive and intricate designs of glass and light.

-Although chandeliers are often treated as the centerpiece of large open spaces.
-They are also compatible with interior room lighting setups.
-The luxury suites in hotels often utilize chandeliers as a shorthand for premium and special.
+Although chandeliers are often the centerpiece of large open spaces, they are also compatible with interior room lighting setups.
+Luxury suites in hotels often utilize chandeliers as a shorthand for premium and special.

 Floor Lamps

 Floor lamps are a fantastic means of adding visual intrigue to your hotel space.
-These lamps use flexible designs, that can accommodate several light bulb types and varying brightness.
-You can use them for accent lighting your walls or highlighting nearby objects.
+These lamps use flexible designs that can accommodate several light bulb types and varying brightness.
+You can use them to accent your walls or highlight nearby objects.
 Properly placed floor lamps can even be used for task lighting.

 But the biggest benefit of using large lamps comes in the form of floor coverage.
-Even with several pieces of furniture, a hotel lobby can look quite vacant and dull.
-Lamps can act as a light source, while also adding a stylish fixture to your lobby.
+A hotel lobby can look vacant and dull even with several pieces of furniture.
+Lamps can act as a light source while adding a stylish fixture to your lobby.

 Instead of treating these lamps like light fixtures, you should treat them as glowing art pieces.
-Something that fits into your hotel aesthetic and design, and complements the surrounding.
+Something that fits into your hotel’s aesthetic and design and complements the surroundings.
 Place some fancy lamps on the sides of your reception desk, something that matches the hardwood desk.

 Recessed Lighting

 Recessed lights are installed inside ceiling cavities to hide the fixture body.
-Light fixtures can often interfere with the design and aesthetics of a given space.
-Sometimes the lighting design needs to take a backseat to the interior design.
+Light fixtures can often interfere with the design and aesthetics of a given space, so sometimes, the lighting design needs to take a backseat to the interior design.

 Large black light fixtures will clash with the theme and design of your hotel.
 In such cases, recessed lighting is an excellent option that provides decent illumination without being too noticeable.
 Lobby lighting often uses recessed lights for ambient lighting.

-Ceilings are an important part of the hotel design that often gets neglected.
+Ceilings are an important part of hotel design that often gets neglected.
 Don’t ruin that beautiful paint job on your ceiling with an ugly light fixture.
 Use something that complements your polished marble floors and clean white ceilings.
-Whether you’re talking about hallways and lobbies or bedrooms and bathrooms, recessed ceiling fixtures are usually the best lighting solution.
+Recessed ceiling fixtures are usually the best lighting solution for hallways, lobbies, bedrooms, and bathrooms.

 Decorative Lighting

-Decorative lighting is an all-encompassing term that is made up of several lighting styles.
-The goal here is to decorate your hotel room using light fixtures.
-Treat each light bulb like a piece of art or furniture and strategically place them around your hotel room.
+Decorative lighting is an all-encompassing term that includes several lighting styles.
+The goal is to decorate your hotel room using light fixtures.
+Treat each light bulb like a piece of art or furniture and strategically place them around the room.

-Chandeliers qualify as a type of decorative lighting, but they are so unique that we consider them a separate lighting category.
-Instead, we want to point out the less known decorative lighting styles, such as LED light curtains.
-Light curtains are a vertical lighting style where columns of fairy lights are used as a veil of light.
+Chandeliers qualify as decorative lighting, but they are so unique that we consider them a separate category.
+Instead, we want to point out lesser-known decorative lighting styles, such as LED light curtains.
+Light curtains are a vertical lighting style in which columns of fairy lights are used as a veil of light.

-However, if light curtains are not your cup of tea, then choose from several other fun lighting styles.
+However, if light curtains are not your cup of tea, choose from several other fun lighting styles.
 String, cable, and chain lighting are great options for outdoor decorative lighting design.
-Areas like hotel pools, sitting areas, and bars are excellent canvases for you to unleash your decorative lighting ideas.
+Areas like hotel pools, sitting areas, and bars are excellent canvases for unleashing your decorative lighting ideas.

-For interior lighting design, table lamps are a simple and versatile means of decoration.
-A table lamp takes very little space but its presence is evident in a well-designed room.
+For interior lighting design, table lamps are a simple and versatile decoration.
+They take up very little space, but their presence is evident in a well-designed room.
 These lamps have very low energy consumption and are often used as soft lights for your reading area.

 5 Hotel Lighting Techniques

-Hotels utilize more than some basic lighting styles to illuminate their hotel.
+Hotels utilize more than some basic lighting styles to illuminate their rooms.
 Standing out from the competition requires a certain level of skill and technique.
-Major hotels around the world have put in a lot of time and effort researching the optimal lighting conditions for any given area.
+Major hotels around the world have spent a lot of time and effort researching the optimal lighting conditions for any given area.

 Here are five important lighting techniques you need to consider for your hotel.